Skip to main content

 Objectives

 To validate in a real-world setting the valorization of agricultural and agroindustrial byproducts, waste, and residues through insect farming, designing an effective and sustainable methodology.
 The aim will be to demonstrate the technical and economic viability of insect farming as a means of utilizing and maximizing the valorization of RDS.
-Experiments will be conducted in production plants for the breeding of insects from RDS, where the utilization will result in savings in resource consumption.
+Experiments will be carried out in production plants for the breeding of insects from RDS, where the utilization will result in savings in resource consumption.

 Results